-Opening a repository in Cloud Shell for the first time
+Open a repository in Cloud Shell for the first time

-Click the name of the repository.
+Click the name of a repository.

 A Cloud Shell environment opens, containing a clone of your repository.
 By default, the location of the repository is

 ~/[repository name].
 For example,

 - Navigate into that directory.
 To automatically change directories to the one

 - Navigate into that directory and run

-- Clone a new copy using the
+- Clone a new copy by using the

 hello-world, has the name